PacificBiosciences/HiFi-16S-workflow/README.md

   The taxonomy classification step of the pipeline requires a few databases that will be downloaded with the `--download_db` parameters into a "databases" folder.
 These databases can also be downloaded manually from the following links if the download script above does not work.
-The GTDB database for VSEARCH will require some processing.
+The GTDB database for VSEARCH will require some processing using the `QIIME 2` package.
 See `scripts/download_db.sh` for details.

-The links here for VSEARCH are for SILVA 138 databases provided by QIIME 2.
+  The links for VSEARCH here are for SILVA 138 databases provided by QIIME 2 and do not require further processing.
   You can also use these if you do not want to use GTDB (default if you run `--download_db` command above).

   - `--vsearch_db` and `--vsearch_tax` provided by the `QIIME 2` community
     - [`silva-138-99-seqs.qza`](https://data.qiime2.org/2022.2/common/silva-138-99-seqs.qza)